antmicro/kenning-pipeline-manager/docs/source/frontend-features.md

 * `Connection style` - Switch the style of the connection between `orthogonal` and `curved`
 * `AutoLayout algorithm` - Choose the algorithm for automatic node placement.
 Autolayout algorithm is triggered in the following situations:
   * When loading the dataflow autolayout is used to place nodes without the `position` parameter set.
 Dataflow load can be triggered either via external application or choosing the `Load graph file` option.
-In this case autolayout is applied to both main graph and the nodes in the subgraphs.
+In this case autolayout is applied to both the main graph and the nodes in the subgraphs.
   * By pressing the `Apply autolayout` button in the settings tab.
-In this case autolayout is applied to entire graph.
+In this case autolayout is applied to the entire graph.
 * `Background grid size` - Sets the size of single grid cell visible in the background
 * `Node movement step` - Sets the minimum step size which can be taken along each axis when moving node.
 * `Center` - Pressing this buttons moves the viewport to the center of graph and sets the zoom level so that whole dataflow is visible
-* `Hide layers` - [Metadata](project:specification-format.md#layer) allows to specify layers for certain set of interface types and connections.
+* `Hide layers` - [Metadata](project:specification-format.md#layer) allows to specify layers for a certain set of interface types and connections.
 Toggling this checkbox allows to hide connections belonging to said layer

 ## Notifications